Skip to main content

 South Florida

-The relatively short, 150-mile drive from Miami to Key West packs more eye-popping tropical views into a single road trip than any other drive in the continental United States.
-The southern two-thirds along Route 1 takes road trippers over more than 42 bridges and countless keys.
+The relatively short, 150-mile drive from Miami to Key West packs more eye-popping tropical views into a single road trip than any other drive in the continental U.S. The southern two-thirds along Route 1 takes road trippers over more than 42 bridges and countless keys.
 While it takes less than four hours end to end, there are enough incredible beaches, oceanfront campgrounds, and world-class snorkeling and dive spots to make the drive a vacation unto itself.
 For a truly memorable experience, visit almost any Hertz car rental counter at or near the main South Florida airports to upgrade your ride down the coast.
 The company’s Dream Cars and Adrenaline Collection include a bevy of high-performance cars like the Chevy Camaro SS Convertible, Corvette Z06, and Porsche 911.

 Route 395